Conference Overview

 Hosting Organizations

-The International Symposium on Ventricular Arrhythmias: Pathophysiology & Therapy is hosted by the Mount Sinai Hospital, New York, NY and the Department of Medicine, Division of Cardiology, University of Pennsylvania Health System, Philadelphia, PA, and the Division of Cardiology.
+The International Symposium on Ventricular Arrhythmias: Pathophysiology & Therapy is hosted by the Department of Medicine, Division of Cardiology, University of Pennsylvania Health System, Philadelphia, PA, and the Division of Cardiology Mount Sinai Hospital, New York, NY.